New Jersey Truck Accident Lawyer

 Millions Recovered for Truck Accident Victims

-Levinson Axelrod, P.A. is one of New Jersey’s oldest injury-focused law firms.
+If you were injured or lost a loved one in a truck accident, turn to the NJ truck accident attorneys at Levinson Axelrod for help.
+We are one of New Jersey’s oldest personal injury law firms.
 Our attorneys, many of whom are NJ Supreme Court Certified Civil Trial Specialists (a certification held by 3% of lawyers statewide), help victims explore their options after life-changing accidents and injuries.

 - Over $1 billion in compensation recovered on behalf of our clients.

 - More than $350 million recovered in the past five years alone.